 To ensure that Ford County maintains a safe and productive work environment, it is our policy to conduct pre-employment background checks on all applicants who accept an offer of employment.
 Background checks may include verification of any information on the applicant's resume or application form.

 All offers of employment are conditioned on receipt of a background check report that is acceptable to Ford County.
-All background checks are conducted in conformity with the Federal Fair Credit Reporting Act, the Americans with Disabilities Act, and state and federal privacy and antidiscrimination laws.
-Reports are kept confidential and are only viewed by individuals involved in the hiring process.
+Background checks may include a criminal record check.
+All background checks are conducted in conformity with the Federal Fair Credit Reporting Act, the Americans with Disabilities Act, the Illinois Human Rights Act, and state and federal privacy and antidiscrimination laws.
+Reports are kept confidential and are only viewed by the relevant Department head by individuals involved in the hiring process.